 The easily recognizable heartbeat of any Japanese festival, the sacred taiko drum is said to have been introduced to Japan from China in the fifth and sixth centuries.
 The powerful drumming was historically used in warfare, in religious ceremonies, in Noh and Kabuki theater, and is now popularly used in celebrations by thousands of taiko groups worldwide.
 Each year, a variety of dynamic groups play throughout the Cherry Blossom Festival and come together for a special collective performance of their own.

 The koto, or Japanese harp, has 13 strings and is traditionally made from paulownia wood.
 Originally an instrument of the Imperial Court, the koto has long been a symbol of elegance and tradition.
 Today, many artists are experimenting with new genres of music like jazz and pop.
 Listen to the variety of styles new and old, brought to you by these talented schools and performing groups.

-The Japanese flute (Shakuhachi) was originally introduced from China into Japan in the 8th century and underwent a resurgence in the early Edo Period.
+The Japanese flute, Shakuhachi, was originally introduced from China to Japan in the 8th century and underwent a resurgence in the early Edo Period.
 The shakuhachi is traditionally made of bamboo, but versions now exist in ABS plastic and hardwoods.
-It was used by the monks of the Fuke school of Zen Buddhism in the practice of suizen ( blowing meditation).
+It was used by the monks of the Fuke School of Zen Buddhism in the practice of suizen (blowing meditation).